-Peripheral neuropathy is when there is damage to one or more of your peripheral nerves.
+Peripheral neuropathy is a term which describes damage to one or more of your peripheral nerves.
 The damage means that the messages that travel between your central and peripheral nervous system are disrupted.
 There are many different conditions that can lead to peripheral neuropathy.
-Diabetes is the most common cause of chronic peripheral neuropathy.
+Diabetes is the most common cause of persistent (chronic) peripheral neuropathy.
 The symptoms of peripheral neuropathy depend on which type of peripheral nerves are damaged (sensory, motor or autonomic nerves).
 Neuropathy can affect any one, or a combination of all three, types of nerves.
 The aims of treatment for peripheral neuropathy are to treat any underlying cause, to control your symptoms and to help you to achieve maximum independence.

 Some anatomy of the nervous system